atimofeev/dotfiles/Readme.md

 $DIR/fish/dotfiles/fish_history=$HOME/.local/share/fish/fish_history
 ```

-`$DIR` is current directory of main `install.sh` script.
+Here, `$DIR` refers to the main `install.sh` script's current directory.

 ## Usage

-To use the main installation script, follow these steps:
+To utilize the main installation script, proceed as follows:

-1. To install a specific application, run:
+1. To install a particular application:

 ```bash
 ./install.sh [application_name]
 ```

-You can install several apps at the same time:
+To install multiple apps concurrently:

 ```bash
 ./install.sh git fish
 ```

-2. To install all applications, use:
+2. For installing all applications:

 ```bash
 ./install.sh --all
 ```

-3. If you want to force the re-installation of an application, even if it's already installed, use:
+3. If you aim to force an application's re-installation, even if it's already installed:

 ```bash
 ./install.sh -f [application_name]
 ```

-Note: this will also ignore `.disabled` apps.
+Note: This command will also override the `.disabled` tagfile and proceed with the installation.

 ## Notes

-- If an application has a `requirements.txt` file, the installer will first ensure that all required apps are installed before proceeding.
+- Should an application include a `requirements.txt` file, the installer will first confirm that all necessary apps have been installed before moving forward.
-- `symlinks.txt` is used to create symbolic links.
-Each line in the file represents a symlink with the format `source=$DIR/... destination=$HOME/...` where `$DIR` is the directory of the script and `$HOME` is the user's home directory.
+- `symlinks.txt` is employed to generate symbolic links.
+Each entry in this file depicts a symlink in the format `source=$DIR/... destination=$HOME/...`, with `$DIR` representing the script's directory and `$HOME` the user's home directory.
-- After the successful installation of an application, a `.installed` file will be created in the respective application's directory.
-This file helps to identify which applications have already been installed.
-To reinstall an application, you need to either use the `-f` (force) flag or manually remove the `.installed` file before running the script.
+- After the successful setup of an app, a `.installed` file will be produced within the app's directory, indicating the completion of its installation.
+To reinstall an application, use the `-f` (force) flag or manually eliminate the `.installed` file before initiating the script.